nextcodelab/data-base-server/host_data/bible/suggestions.md

 These suggestions are not for newcomers to our gatherings; our desire is to ensure everyone feels equally embraced.
 Please remember, these are just suggestions, out of love for the **BODY OF CHRIST**."

+***We hope this app will expand to other platforms, such as Windows Desktop, Android, iOS, Mac, and Linux.

 **Please you can email us your suggestions or comments**
 ### studioappsupporfeedback2000@outlook.com